jasonzhao6/capybara-log-me-in/README.md

-# LogMeIn
+# Capybara::LogMeIn
-LogMeIn is a handy assistant when testing third party providers (e.g. Facebook or Twitter) with Capybara.
+LogMeIn is a handy assistant that logs into your app with a Facebook or Twitter test account.
+It's useful when writing Capybara-based browser tests.

-LogMeIn opens the browser, creates or users a test user, yields control to your Capybara test, and then unauthorized or deletes the test user when you are done.
+Wrap your test code in its block, it will open the browser, create a test user, yield control to your code, and then delete the test user.

+It creates/deletes a new test user each time for Facebook, but because Twitter doesn't offer such an API, for Twitter, it authorizes/deauthorizes app permission with the same user each time.

 ## Usage
 ```ruby